flipdishbytes/loco-translations/README.md

 ### How to use?

-❗ Make sure you enabled `Automatically delete head branches ` in yout GitHub repository so after pull requests are merged, you can have head branches deleted automatically.
+❗ Make sure you enabled `Automatically delete head branches ` in your GitHub repository so after pull requests are merged, you can have head branches deleted automatically.

 ```yaml
 name: GH Action workflow to download and apply Loco Translations